ucl-sgnl/myriad_utils_py/README.md

 To submit jobs, check job status, or combine output files, use the `set_and_run.py` script as follows:

 1. **Submit Jobs:**
+simply follow the prompts to submit jobs.
+The script will automatically create the necessary folders and files in Scratch.
+The script will also automatically generate the `paramFile.txt` file for each job.
+The `paramFile.txt` file contains the parameters for each job, including the spacecraft mass, pixel spacing, and emissivity.
+The `paramFile.txt` file is used by the `run.py` script to run the jobs.
 ```bash
 python3 set_and_run.py
 Enter the mission ID: {MISSION_ID}